Ebonsignori/min-vim/README.md

 # Customize

 To get an overview of what is here and a place to check when you run into something you don't want and think "I don't want this junk".
 Checkout [customization.md](./customization.md) and there will likely be steps on how to remove it.
-Such as auto-saving, spellcheck, eslint, JS intellisense, shared clipboard, and window navigation.

-There are also a few things that you can add like searching with Ag, file tree browser, rainbow parens, version control, markdown preview, and a more intuitive "undo".
+Such as auto-saving, spellcheck, eslint, JS intellisense, shared clipboard, window navigation, searching with Ag, file tree browser, rainbow parens, version control, markdown preview, and a more intuitive "undo".